erri120/Playnite.Extensions/README.md

 **JPN to ENG**:

 Not every game on DLSite has a page in English.
-In this case you can end up having the same genres twice, in English and in Japanese.
+In this case you can end up having the same genres twice: in English and in Japanese.
 To circumvent this, I added an optional feature for converting JPN genres to ENG.
 They fortunately have an ID system meaning that eg ID `60` is the same in JPN as it is ENG, that being `女性視点` and `Woman's Viewpoint` respectively.

 Loading Metadata for a game can take a bit longer if you have this feature installed because it has to connect to DLSite for every genre it doesn't know the translation of.
-The translation ofc gets cached so the time it takes will decrease the more DLSite games you add.
+The translation of course gets cached so the time it takes will decrease the more DLSite games you add.

 ### F95Zone